Non-intervention in the Spanish Civil War: Non-Intervention Agreement

 There was popular support in the United Kingdom and France for the pact.
 In the UK, the socialist Labour Party was strongly for it, (Note: Alpert (1998) p.
 65 notes that rank-and-file members of the Labour Party may have opposed it.) while the left in France wanted direct aid to the Republicans.
 By October 1937, the Labour Party would reject non-intervention.
 Initially, the British Trades Union Congress (TUC) was split.
 Its leaders Walter Citrine and Ernest Bevin used their block votes at the TUC Congress in September 1936 to pass motions supporting non-intervention. thus making it the official TUC policy.
 But they soon backtracked under pressure from the LSI and the International Federation of Trade Unions, and by June 1937, Citrine, Bevin and the TUC repudiated non-intervention.

 The "Commission of Inquiry into Alleged Breaches of the Non-Intervention Agreement in Spain", composed of a panel of distinguished personalities, met in London and issued a report secretly sponsored by the Comintern.
 Both the British and French governments were aware that events in Spain could spiral into a Second World War.
 France was reliant on British support for non-intervention.
 Léon Blum, the socialist prime minister of France, feared that openly backing the Republic would lead to civil war and a fascist takeover in his country, and would not in the end bring the outcome he hoped for in Spain.

 On 5 August 1936, the United States made it known that it would follow a policy of non-intervention but did not announce it officially.
 Its isolationism on the Spanish war would later be identified by Under-Secretary of State Sumner Welles as a disastrous decision.
 Five days later, the Glenn L. Martin Company enquired whether the U.S. government would allow the sale of eight bombers to the Spanish Republican Air Force; the response was negative.
 The U.S. also confirmed it would not take part in mediation attempts, including one by the Organization of American States.
+Despite the neutrality of the U.S. and British governments, oil companies from both countries such as Texaco and Shell sold oil to the Nationalist side throughout the war; this included 3,500,000 tons of oil provided on credit, which was more than double the amount of oil imported by the Republic.